butfirstchai.com

 • 💬 Comments

-Kalam Polow Ba Zafaran and Kofte translates to cabbage rice with saffron and meatballs.
-You will find different versions of this dish extending from easy everyday versions to elaborate festive versions!
+Kalam Polo Ba Zafaran and Kofte translates to cabbage rice with saffron and meatballs.
+You will find versions of this dish from easy, everyday to elaborate, festive!
 Basic ingredients like cabbage, meat, and rice are used in all versions.

 kalam polo with meatballs